Applied Scholastics: Criticism and controversy

-In 1992, Applied Materials settled a lawsuit for an estimated $600,000.
-The lawsuit claimed that the three former employees who filed the lawsuit had been driven out of the company because they had complained about the seminars Applied Scholastics had been contracted to teach there.
-Applied Scholastics said regarding the case, "In ten years of business, we've never had anything come up like this."
+In the 1980's Applied Scholastics, Inc., operating as a management consulting group and boasting a stable of high-tech clients, was the subject of a legal dispute between one of their clients, Applied Materials (AM), and three of AM's former employees.
+The former employees sued AM claiming they were driven out of the company after they complained about the Applied Scholastics training seminars and "refused to be trained under the doctrines of L. Ron Hubbard's Church of Scientology".
+Applied Scholastics was also named as a defendant in the suit.
+Employees at AM confirmed that "Scientology teachings were used regularly by the company during self-improvement and confidence seminars led by a company called Applied Scholastics".
+AM settled for an estimated $600,000 and admitted the company "lacked sensitivity with regard to the controversial nature of L. Ron Hubbard".

 In 1998, the group submitted five of its books for approval as supplemental classroom texts to the California Department of Education.
 The review board found no religious content to object to, although they did object to the lack of portrayals of disabled persons and people of color.
 The Southern California American Civil Liberties Union, however, objected on the basis that the books used many of the terms and concepts that the Church of Scientology uses elsewhere in its Study Tech.

 In the aftermath of Hurricane Katrina, Applied Scholastics convinced the principal of Prescott Middle School in Baton Rouge, Louisiana to implement a program of Study Tech.
 Critics worried that the move was "an insidious plan ultimately aimed at promoting Scientology."
 However, Prescott's principal and two education experts claimed that they "saw [no] hidden Scientology agenda or proselytizing in the text."
 The school's principal felt that the program was worthwhile.
 In October 2005, St. Louis Public Schools superintendent Creg Williams discovered the group's Scientology connections and immediately advised area principals to cease working with Applied Scholastics.
 Additionally, CEO Bennetta Slaughter falsely claimed a "partnership" with the Hazelwood School District in St. Louis.

 Some parents were upset when Applied Scholastics methods were introduced in September 2008 at Bambolino Montessori Academy, a private school in Toronto.
 The owner/principal and dean of the school are both Scientologists but they say that Applied Scholastics is secular and that they do not teach Scientology.

+The Georgia Board of Education had approved Applied Scholastics in 2006 for a three-year license to tutor under a federal program which pays to tutor students from public schools which don't meet minimum academic criteria.
+In 2009, four complaints were lodged against Applied Scholastic in Cobb County concerned about their connection with Scientology and about keeping religion out of education.
+Georgia education officials then began inspections to ensure Applied Scholastics' policies and teachings were geared toward secular instruction.

-In 2013, a charter school group in Phoenix, Arizona came under criticism for using tools provided by Applied Scholastics.
+In 2013, a group of charter schools in Phoenix, Arizona came under criticism for using tools provided by Applied Scholastics.